pieroproietti/penguins-eggs/README.md

 * installing with calamares: when installation is finished, you need to mount the rootdir of your installed system and, give the following command: ```sudo eggs syncfrom -f /path/to/luks-eggs-backup -r /path/to/rootdir```
 * it's possbile actually to change the nest directory, editing configuration file ```/etc/penguins-eggs.d/eggs.yaml```.
 Example: ```set snapshot_dir: '/opt/eggs/'```, but you can't use the following: /etc, /boot, /usr and /var.

-**DISCLAIM:** using this feathures can be dangerous for your data:
+**DISCLAIM:** using this feathures in non appropriate way can be dangerous for your data:
-* ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup file, Force this data in a not appropriate system can easily end in a long disaster recovery;
+* ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup file, Force this data in a not appropriate system can easily end in a long disaster recovery.

 ## What distributions can I use?
 eggs was born on Debian strecth, buster and following, actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, jammy and all derivatives from them, including Linux mint, Deepin, neon KDE, etc. Eggs is able to remaster and install manjaro linux too and derivated, i need help to continue the effort to manjaro.